curl/everything-curl/http/response.md

 code.
 See the [--write-out](../usingcurl/verbose/writeout.md) section.

 To make curl return an error for response codes >= 400, you need to use `--fail` or `--fail-with-body`.
-Then curl will exit with error code 22 for such occurrences.
+Then curl exits with error code 22 for such occurrences.

 ## CONNECT response codes